TipsyExp/nlh-trainer/docs/API-CONTRACT.md

-# docs/API-CONTRACT.md
 # API Contract

 This document describes the HTTP API exposed by the trainer backend.
-The contract has been updated to reflect recent behavioural changes, including total-amount semantics for bet sizing, pre-bot snapshots in responses, unified gating via environment variables, and optional equity / coaching helpers.
+The contract has been updated to reflect recent behavioural changes, including total-amount semantics for bet sizing, clearer bot orchestration, unified gating via environment variables, and optional equity / coaching helpers.

-For the universal coaching payload shape, see `COACH-ADVICE-PAYLOAD.md`.
+For the *universal* coaching payload shape (target), see `COACH-ADVICE-PAYLOAD.md`.

 ---